The Planetary Orbital Plane and Motion

 • This creates rotational eddies or vortexes of gravitational particles to either side of the repulsion stream

-• Thus gravitational particles in the eddies applies a force to any mass outside of the neutral zone from above or below the plane
+• Thus gravitational particles in the eddies applies a force to any mass outside towards the ecliptic plane above or below the dividing line along the Sun's equator

-• The greater the distance from the returning flow to the neutral point the greater the force
+• The closer the distance to the Sun for the returning flow the greater the force towards the ecliptic from both sides

 Planetary Motion